Call To Schedule A Free Consultation

 • Shoulder dystocia in previous pregnancy

-Shoulder Dystocia Long Term Effects
+Shoulder Dystocia Long-Term Effects

-As mentioned, shoulder dystocia can prove to have life-altering and long-term effects for a newborn.
-Injuries from shoulder dystocia occur when the physician tries to pull the baby out without attempting standard obstetric maneuvers that have been proven to work.
-Sometimes, these unwarranted maneuvers may stretch and break the nerves in the baby’s neck and shoulder, resulting in limb paralysis, cerebral palsy, Erb’s palsy, and other serious birth injuries and complications.
+A serious shoulder dystocia injury can have life-altering and long-term effects on a newborn and their family.
+Injuries from shoulder dystocia occur when medical professionals attempt to pull the baby out without attempting standard obstetric maneuvers that have been proven to work for shoulder dystocia.

 To ensure their child’s comfort, parents often go to great lengths and spend an excessive amount of their own money.
 This simply should not be the case if a medical professional is at fault for the birth injury in question.
 If a doctor’s error can lead to a lifetime of troubles and challenges, they should be held financially responsible for these troubles.
-If you or your child have suffered long-term effects from birth injuries of any kind that resulted from medical malpractice, you have the ability to file a birth injury lawsuit against the responsible parties.
-Read on to learn more about how to get started on building your medical malpractice case.

 Can You Prevent Baby Shoulder Dystocia?